Ghost Dope in Federal Sentencing: Every criminal punishment is the result of two stages of fact finding.

 Now look at the effect under the guidelines.
 4 ounces of methamphetamine causes a base offense level of 24 under 2D1.1(c)(8).
 2801 ounces, on the other hand, results in an offense level of 38 under 2D1.1(c)(1).
 Level 24 will get Johnny between 51–63 months jail where level 38 will get him 235–293 months.
 In other words, Jenny’s uncorroborated word can be used to turn 5 years into 20 years.

 Understand that there are multiple enhancements possible under the guidelines for a variety of circumstances such as having a leadership role, using premises to distribute, or usage of a gun to name a few.
 While these are all legitimate reasons to punish someone more harshly than otherwise, be advised that these enhancements can be based upon the uncorroborated word of a co-defendant in the federal system.

 The bottom line is that federal constructs pertaining to hearsay, ghost dope, the preponderance of evidence standard and relevant conduct combine to create a free for all where codefendants gun each other down often times without corroboration.

-Click here to learn about the fundamentals of federal criminal cases.
+Click here to learn about the fundamentals of federal sentencing in criminal cases.